 MyPlate Kid’s Place provides online resources and tools for children to help them make healthier choices in a fun and appealing way.
 Parents can find reliable information and resources as well as “teachable moments” that can influence children’s choices at home and at school.Health and Wellness Policy

 Your child(ren) may qualify for free or reduced-price meals.
-The Federally supported Hot Lunch Program provides assistance to families that qualify.
+The Federally supported School Nutrition Program provides assistance to families that qualify.
 Qualification is based on family income and family size.
 Please contact the school office for more information.

 The Wisconsin Department of Public Instruction School Nutrition Program Mission Statement: